 Dr Virginia Harvey

-I am a zoologist who harnesses modern and archaeological data to capture how humans have impacted our planet through time and into the modern day.
-I specialise in analysing preserved proteins from modern and ancient tissues to unlock species identification, with a particular interest in fishes and other aquatic vertebrates.
+Dr Virginia Harvey is a zoologist who harnesses modern and archaeological data to capture how humans have impacted our planet through time and into the modern day.
+She specialises in analysing preserved proteins and DNA from modern and ancient tissues to unlock species identification, with a particular interest in fishes and other aquatic vertebrates.

-I teach a range of subjects, from genetics and evolution, to wildlife crime and conservation.
+Virginia teaches a range of subjects, from genetics and evolution, to wildlife crime and conservation.
+She teaches both undergraduate and Master's level students.

-I am interested in hearing from undergraduate and postgraduate students about opportunities to study protein analysis and its application to wildlife forensics and conservation.
+Virginia is interested in hearing from undergraduate and prospective postgraduate students (MSc, MRes, MPhil, PhD) about opportunities to study protein or DNA analysis and its application to wildlife forensics and conservation.

-My current research focusses on the development of biomolecular tools, such as protein analysis, in identifying and tracing animal products, with a particular interest in wildlife crime, food fraud and invasive species monitoring.
+Virginia's current research focusses on the development of biomolecular tools, such as protein and DNA analysis, in identifying and tracing animal products, with a particular interest in wildlife crime, food fraud and invasive species monitoring.

 Buckley, M., Harvey, V.L., Petiffer, D., Russ, H., Wouters, W. and Van Neer, W., 2022.
 Medieval fish remains on the Newport ship identified by ZooMS collagen peptide mass fingerprinting.
 Archaeological and Anthropological Sciences, 14(3), pp.1-11.
 (Impact factor: 1.9).